mapbiomas/brazil-cerrado/lulc_30m_landsat/collection_50/README.md

 2. Download or clone this repository to your local workspace.

 ## Pre-processing
-✔ Step01: Build stable pixels from Collection 4.1 and save a new asset.
+- **Step 01**: Build stable pixels from Collection 4.1 and save them as a new asset.

-✔ Step02: Calculate area proportion for each class in each region to generate training samples.
+- **Step 02**: Calculate class area proportions by region to guide training sample generation.

-✔ Step03: Export balanced training samples for each region.
+- **Step 03**: Export balanced training samples for each region.

-✔ Step04: Export training samples for each year.
+- **Step 04**: Export training samples for each year.

 ## Classification
-✔ Step05: Export classification for each region.
+- **Step 05**: Export classification maps for each region.

 ## Post-processing
-✔ Step06: Merge classification results and apply a Gap Fill filter.
+- **Step 06**: Merge classification results and apply a Gap Fill filter.

-✔ Step07a: Create an asset tracking changes in classification.
+- **Step 07a**: Generate an asset that tracks classification changes over time.

-✔ Step07b: Apply incident filter.
+- **Step 07b**: Apply an incident filter to reduce classification noise.

-✔ Step08: Apply temporal filter.
+- **Step 08**: Apply a temporal consistency filter.

-✔ Step09: Apply spatial filter.
+- **Step 09**: Apply a spatial consistency filter.

-✔ Step10: Apply frequency filter.
+- **Step 10**: Apply a frequency-based filter to refine results.

 ## Contact
-For clarification or issue/bug report, please write to <felipe.lenti@ipam.org.br>
+For clarification or issue/bug report, please write to <dhemerson.costa@ipam.org.br and barbara.silva@ipam.org.br>